ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In the Composite Device, each Attester generates its own Evidence by its Attesting Environment(s) collecting the claims from its Target Environment(s).
-The proxy Attester (e.g., Attester A) collects the Evidence of all other Attesters.
+The transiting Attester (e.g., Attester A) collects the Evidence of all other Attesters.
-It combines the various Evidence and the claims asserting the combinations into the final Evidence of the Composite Device that is sent off to the Verifier, which evaluates the trustworthiness of the Composite Device, including the proxy Attester's and other Attesters', trustworthiness.
+It combines the Evidence from other Attesters with its own Evidence by including the claims asserting the transition in its finalized Evidence for the Composite Device that is sent off to the Verifier, which appraises the trustworthiness of the Composite Device, including the transiting Attester's and other Attesters' trustworthiness.

 An entity can take on multiple RATS roles (e.g., Attester, Verifier, Relying Party, etc.) at the same time.
 The combination of roles can be arbitrary.
-For example, in this Composite Device scenario, the inside entity of proxy Attester can also take on the role of a Verifier, and the outside entity of Verifier takes on the role of a Relying Party.
+For example, in this Composite Device scenario, the inside entity of transiting Attester can also take on the role of a Verifier, and the outside entity of Verifier takes on the role of a Relying Party.
-After collecting the Evidence of other Attesters, this inside Verifier verifies them using Endorsements and Appraisal Policies (obtained the same way as any other Verifier), to generate the Attestation Results.
+After collecting the Evidence of other Attesters, this inside entity (i.e., Verifier) appraises them using Endorsements and Appraisal Policies (obtained the same way as any other Verifier), to generate the Attestation Results.
-Then the inside Verifier sends the Attestation Results of other Attesters, whether in the same conveyance protocol as the Evidence or not, to the outside Relying Party.
-In this situation, the trust model described in {{trustmodel}} is also suitable for this inside Verifier.
+After that, it sends the Attestation Results of other Attesters, whether in the same conveyance protocol as the Evidence or not, to the outside entity (i.e., Relying Party).
+In this situation, the trust model described in {{trustmodel}} is also suitable for this inside entity (i.e., Verifier).

 # Topological Models {#overview}